yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 <img src="assets/week2/welcome.png">

+## Brief Considerations
 Awareness continues with another productive week.
 This past days was a great dive into the world of observability.

-I acknowledged the importance of seeing things clearly and tracing its roots.
+- I acknowledged the importance of seeing things clearly and tracing its roots.

-I started by learning about the three main observability pillars: metrics¹, traces², and logs³.
+- I started by learning about the three main observability pillars: metrics¹, traces², and logs³.

-I gained a deeper understanding of how each of these pillars can provide valuable insights into the performance of software applications & aid to identify issues.
+- I gained a deeper understanding of how each of these pillars can provide valuable insights into the performance of software applications & aid to identify issues.

-I successfully setup CRUDDUR to four different observability tools: Honeycomb, AWS X-Ray, CloudWatch, and Rollbar.
+- I successfully setup CRUDDUR to four different observability tools: Honeycomb, AWS X-Ray, CloudWatch, and Rollbar.

+## Week Two Main Tasks

+- Instrument **Honeycomb** with OTEL
+- Instrument **AWS X-Ray**
+- Configure custom logger to send to **CloudWatch** Logs
+- Integrate **Rollbar** and capture and error
+- Observability Security Considerations
+- Observability Spending Considerations-

-Here is a brief on the tools, if you consider learning more.
+Here is a brief on the tools, if you consider learning more and direction to my work.

 |  Tools         | Description                                          |
 |-------------| -----------------------------------------------------|